yhoazk/automo/network/network_protocols/arp/arp.md

 In the case of IPv4 ARP maps network addresses to a physical address.
 Translate layer 3 and layer 2 addresses.

+Note that this is a lower level protocol, then at this point there is no concept of ports, and this uses RAW sockets.
+For a sample implementation see: [here](https://github.com/yhoazk/LF331_V2/blob/master/network/arp/get_arp.cpp#L73)

 In IPv6 the functionality of ARP is provided by the Neighborg Discovery Protocol.

 ### ARP protocol layout